My Blogging Journey

 First and foremost, this blog is meant to be a fun, clean, and stress-free environment for you and me, which is why I have decided to remove the comment feature from this blog.
 Visit the contact page if you would like to contact me.

-Most of my projects and tutorials are simple and inexpensive, and the resources I list are largely free.
-So with these resources and very little money you will be creating your own fun and heartfelt handmade projects in no time!
+Most of the projects and tutorials are simple and inexpensive, and the resources I list are largely free.
+So with these resources and very little money, you will be creating your own fun and heartfelt handmade projects in no time

 It is also for you.
 I love having the opportunity to share with you not only my craft projects, but any tips, tricks, book reviews, craft roundups, tutorials, and other crafty things that I find interesting and useful.

 My blog was named due to my first fur baby, Drusilla (she crossed the rainbow bridge in March 2017).
 Her black hair was always ending up in all of my craft projects, so I thought it was a very appropriate name.
-I have since adopted a second fur baby, Daphne, who is a Ragdoll and has, even more, hair than Drusilla.
-It fits even more now.
+I adopted a second fur baby, Daphne (she crossed the rainbow bridge in October 2021), who was a Ragdoll and had even more hair than Drusilla.

 I love all animals, especially cats, and am very passionate about animal welfare, so I try to not use any animal fiber or products.
 I do have some yarn in my stash that is a wool blend that was gifted to me, but I really try to only purchase and craft with acrylic, cotton, and synthetic yarns.
 To read about some of my favorite yarn and craft supplies check out the Resources tab on the top of the blog.
 I will never recommend something that I don’t like and use myself.

 In 2013, a book was released using my same blog name.
-It caused quite a headache for my little craft blog, and caused me to take a break from blogging for a few years.
+It caused quite a headache for my little craft blog and caused me to take a break from blogging for several years.
 But just so you know, I am not affiliated with that project in any way.
 And, no. I do not literally craft with cat hair, at least not intentionally.
-My motto: into every craft a little cat hair must fall.
+My motto is: into every craft a little cat hair must fall.